ben-gee723/use-context-hook/README.md

  - the hook `useMyContext` takes an object as an argument where a name, the initital state and functions will be defined
  - the name will be use in conjunction with localStorage to persist the store (may be edited later to account for backend storage)
  - the initial context is initialised with `createContext`
- - a named export "ParentContext" Element which provides through a `Context.Provider` the context to its children, and lastly
+ - creates a named export "ParentContext" Element which provides through a `Context.Provider` the context to its children, and lastly
- - the default export "store" which is a small function which calls on `useContext(IntitalContext)`
+ - creates the default export "store" which is a small function which calls on `useContext(IntitalContext)`

 Which returns the ParentContext Element and store in an Array:
 ```jsx